mgiraldo/imagecoverp5tint/README.md

 `./imagecoverp5tint /path/to/images/with/trailing/slash/ /path/to/book.json title_font_file-size.vlw author_font_file-size.vlw`

 The VLW font files must conform to the specified `name-size.vlw` convention so that the application knows what size to apply when running.
 You create your own fonts via the `Tools > Create Font...` dialog.

+Generated covers are output to the `./output` folder from where it is run, creating a `./output/book-id` subfolder and putting the covers there in PNG format.

 ## Example output